seime/openhab2-addons/bundles/org.openhab.binding.millheat/README.md

 ### Heater

 * `macAddress` = network mac address of device.
 Can be found in the app by viewing devices.
 Or you can find it during discovery.
-Used for heaters connected to a room
+Used for heaters connected to a room.
 * `heaterId` = id of device/heater.
 Use auto discovery to find this value.
-Used to identify independent heaters or heaters connected to a room
+Used to identify independent heaters or heaters connected to a room.
 * `power` = number of watts this heater is consuming when active.
 Used to provide data for the currentPower channel.

 ## Channels